Test your first Python application

 For more information, refer to Testing frameworks.

 A quick way to create tests is to have PyCharm stub them out from the class we’d like to test.
-To do this, we need to open Car.py, then right-click the name of the class, point to , and then choose (or just press Ctrl+Shift+T):
+To do this, we need to open car.py, then right-click the name of the class, point to , and then choose (or just press Control+Shift+T):

-A popup appears that suggests to create a new test:
+A popup appears that suggests creating a new test:

 OK, let’s do it.
 We are going to test whether our car is able to accelerate and brake, so let's select those checkboxes:

 A new Python test class is created:

-You can run the test by clicking the Run icon in the gutter near the class definition.
+You can run the test by clicking the icon in the gutter next to the class definition.
 A Run/Debug configuration will be created automatically: However, we can see that the test fails by default:

 Now we know that we can run tests, let’s start writing some actual test code.